jugla/worldtidesinfocustom/README.md

 ```
 where :
 - name is name of your sensor
-- api_key is the key you get
+- api_key is the key you get from [world tides info](https://www.worldtides.info/developer)
 - latitude, longiude is the place you want to see (hereabove Royan,France)

 and  optional parameter